-In order to prevent gaming of the system an agreed level of evidence will need to be collected by the Supplier for each theft detection.
-Although the exact nature of evidence which must be obtained will be for each Shipper to decide on a case by case basis, sufficient evidence should be retained to prove (on the balance of probabilities) that a meter tampering offence has been committed as defined under The Gas Act (1986) Schedule 2B, clause 10.
+In order to prevent gaming of the system Shippers will need to collect and retain sufficient evidence for each theft detection.
+Although the exact nature of evidence which must be obtained will be for each Shipper to decide on a case by case basis, sufficient evidence should be retained to prove (on the balance of probabilities) that a meter tampering offence has been committed as defined under The Gas Act (1986) Schedule 2B.